Ain Ebel: 2006 Hezbollah-Israel war

 After allegations that Hezbollah was using humans as shields, the Human Rights Watch visited Ain Ebel on several occasions, and concluded that "Hezbollah violated the prohibition against unnecessarily endangering civilians when they took over civilian homes in the populated village, fired rockets close to homes, and drove through the village in at least one instance with weapons in their cars".
+On the other hand, Human Rights Watch found that Israeli forces have consistently launched artillery and air attacks with limited or dubious military gain but excessive civilian cost.
+In dozens of attacks, Israeli forces struck an area with no apparent military target.
+In some cases, the timing and intensity of the attack, the absence of a military target, as well as return strikes on rescuers, suggest that Israeli forces deliberately targeted civilians.
 Residents of Ein Abel informed Human Rights Watch investigators that Hezbollah had declared several fields "off limits" to the locals following the Israeli withdrawal in 2000, later using these areas to construct military installations.